trekawek/jackrabbit-oak/oak-resilience/README.md

     VagrantVM vm = ...;
     Proxy proxy = vm.forwardPortToGuest(27017, 3333);

 From now on, the remote test may connect to the localhost:3333 and the connection will be forwarded to the supervisor port 27017.
-The {{Proxy}} object may be used to break the connection in any time.
+The `Proxy` object may be used to break the connection in any time.

 ## Breaking the virtual machine